Are Roaches Dangerous? 5 Reasons That Prove How Dangerous They Are

 Humans have long been afraid of roaches.
 But sometimes, a lot of us don’t even know why.
 Is it because of how they look?
 Of what they eat?
+Is it because they are nocturnal, afraid of the light, sneaking around when we least expect it?
 Or are roaches actually dangerous?

 Most people don’t like roaches around their home, just because of the stigma that comes with it.
 We often think of homes with roaches to be unsanitary, or dirty.
 The truth is, these bugs are actually more dangerous than other pests.

 And it’s definitely not because of their look.
 It’s because of what they carry.
 These annoying pests carry many different bacteria that can be harmful to humans.
 So if you’re wondering what these bugs can do, here are 5 reasons that prove how dangerous they can be.

 Roaches can contaminate the things we eat.
 Aside from striking fear and disgust into almost every human they can find, roaches are known for contaminating food.

 Cockroaches will crawl around your house looking for something to eat.
 So if you leave food out in the open, it’ll get to it and contaminate it.

 First, it will soil the food with its droppings.
 Roaches have a bad habit of defecating on what they eat.
 They also leave behind tiny hair, dead skin and egg shells.